wierzba3/MiscFirecaper/README.md

 MiscFirecaper
 =============

-An automated script that completes the fight caves.
-The first and only.
+The first ever automated script that completes the fight caves.

 See the discussion for this script here:
 	http://www.powerbot.org/community/topic/735100-premium-miscfirecaper/page-235